14 Top-Rated Hiking Trails In Washington State

 Tolmie Peak path typically closes when there is snow.
 If the road is closed, you have the option to hike 5 miles to the trailhead.
 Always check road conditions before heading up as the log footbridges frequently wash out and the snow can be deep.

-#8 Ape Cave Trail, Mt.
-St. Helens National Volcanic Monument
+#8 Ape Cave Trail, Mount St. Helens National Volcanic Monument, Washington State

 Ape Cave is a 3-mile out-and-back hike located near Cougar, WA, in the Mount Saint Helens National Volcanic Monument.
-This is a great moderate hike that is kid-friendly, but no doggos allowed.
+This is one of the best hikes in Washington State that is kid-friendly, but no doggos allowed.
 The area is open from March through October and a Northwest Forest Pass is required for parking.

 Ape Cave is a lava tube located in Gifford Pinchot National Forest.
 It was formed 2000 years ago from lava streaming down the southern flank of Mount St. Helens.